Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 For example, you can choose to export the table in shp format.
 This format can be read with many GIS tools such as the open source softwares `QGIS`_ and `SAGA`_.

-To obtain the following image, use the syling vector options in your GIS and assign a color gradient to a frequency band column of your exported LDAY_GEOM table.
+To obtain the following image, use the syling vector options in your GIS and assign a color gradient to LAEQ column of your exported LDAY_GEOM table.

 .. figure:: images/tutorial/Tutorial1_Image4.PNG
    :align: center